rinigus/osmscout-server/scripts/import/README.md

 # Importing maps and their distribution

-These scripts are used to download PBF files, split them into regions and import into the formats recognized by OSM Scout Server.
+Import is implemented using Docker containers.
+Containers are used to download PBF files, split them into regions and import into the formats recognized by OSM Scout Server.

 ## Hierarchy